chmitch/ssrs-assembly-alternatives/README.md

 For large migrations, a number of customers perceived “custom assemblies” as a roadblock and this is the reason for this repo.
 We want to ensure everyone knows this is a supported feature just needs a bit of refactoring of their custom assemblies into Azure Functions.
 With Azure Functions, we can refactor the existing code set and provide a REST API endpoint for the report to call and implements the functionality needed in the reports.
 This repo has a few working examples to help provide technical guidance on how-to implement it and hopefully help you better understand the use case.

-There are five reports that highlight different use cases and showcase Paginated reports & Azure Functions.
+There are four reports that highlight different use cases and showcase Paginated reports & Azure Functions.

 1. CallAzureFunction.rdl – Simple Hello World example to show mechanics
 2. JSONConverter.rdl – C# Azure Function to convert JSON files into tables